laike9m/Cyberbrain/docs/Development.md

   1. **Make sure `cyberbrain-vsc` is opened as a top-level folder in VS Code**.
 If you opened the root directory `Cyberbrain`, though `cyberbrain-vsc` is included, it will NOT work.

-  2. You should then see the two options ("Run Extension" and "Extension Tests") showed up in the Run view.
+  2. You should then see the two options ("Run Extension" and "Extension Tests") show up in the Run view.
 This means that VS Code has recognized the extension we're developing.

       <img src="https://user-images.githubusercontent.com/2592205/106569059-f32dfe00-64e8-11eb-853f-2d0e499683e4.png" height=400px>